VadimDez/shaker/README.md

 Shaker
 =======================
-Web platform for cocktails receipts.
+Web platform for cocktail recipes.
-Permits to search cocktails receipts or after mixing ingredients receive list of the cocktails that contain indicated ingredient or multiple ingredients.
+Permits to search cocktail recipes.
+Also after mixing ingredients shows list of the cocktails that contains searched ingredient/ingredients.

 ======================
 Based on Zend Framework 2